 At St George's Catholic Primary School, we encourage creative work in the nursery and reception class as this is part of the foundation stage.
-We relate the creative development of the children to these objectives set out in the early learning goals, which underpin the curriculum planning for children aged three to five.
+We relate the creative development of the children to the objectives set out in the early learning goals, which underpin the curriculum planning for children aged three to five.
 The children's learning includes art, music, dance, role-play and imaginative play.
-The range of experiences that are provided encourages children to make connections between one area of learning and another and so deepens their understanding of a wide-range of concepts.
+The range of experience encourages children to make connections between one area of learning and another and so extends their understanding.

 At St George's Catholic Primary School, we provide a rich environment in which we encourage and value creativity.
-Children experience a wide range of activities that they respond to, making use of all of their senses.
+Children experience a wide range of activities that they respond to, using the various senses.
 We give them the opportunity to work alongside artists and other adults.
-The activities that children partake in are both imaginative and enjoyable.
+The activities that they take part in are imaginative and enjoyable.

 At St George's Catholic Primary School within the foundation stage we run continuous provision, where children have free access to all resources and opportunities, allowing them to develop their knowledge, skills and understanding at their own pace and interest.
+We relate the creative development of the children to the points set out in the foundation stage profile, as well as the age-related expectations in development matters which underpin the curriculum planning for children from birth to five.
+The children's learning includes art, music, dance, role-play and imaginative play.
+The range of experiences encourages children to make connections between one area of learning and another and so extends their understanding